kdabwl/SmallObjects/README.md

 ### 9. recursive multiprocessing in parallel performing cores

-In `SmallObjects` I want that each individual `ObjectMemory` instance _theHeap_ is firmly associated k:k with one of the _core_ s in my _CPU_ chip.
+In `SmallObjects` I want that each individual `ObjectMemory` instance _tlsMemory_ is firmly associated k:k with one of the _core_ s in my _CPU_ chip.
 Having worked with _multiprocessor machines_ since the earliest steps of my work-life, I can't wait that my notebook performs an `oop`-rogram on all its cylinders (_core_ s) and that the (_programmable_ ) task at hand is divided into smaller _and parallel_ pieces of work, to then combine the interim results for the big whole.<br>
 Here is my first draft, derived from the classic `benchFib` performance benchmark:
 ```
 !Integer benchFib "handy message-heavy benchmark"!
  | subtask := [(self -1) benchFib] blockCopy. interim |
  self < 2 ifTrue: [^1].
  " at >= 43 (on -m32), LargeInteger arithmetic takes over from SmallInteger "
- self < 43 ifFalse: [interim := subtask promiseUnless: theHeap idlerCount < 1]
+ self < 43 ifFalse: [interim := subtask promiseUnless: tlsMemory idlerCount < 1]
   ifTrue: [interim := subtask "do all myself"].
  ^(self -2) benchFib +(interim "future" value +1)! !
 ```